Advertiser Disclosure

 The Hilton Honors American Express Card is an entry-level product with no annual fee.

-Earlier this year, the card had offered 70,000 Hilton Honors points with a Free Night Reward, as well as occasional limited-time offers of 100,000+ points, sometimes with statement credits or Free Night Rewards attached.
+Earlier this year, the card had offered 70,000 Hilton Honors points with a Free Night Reward, and we’ve also seen the occasional limited-time offers of 100,000+ points, sometimes with statement credits or Free Night Rewards attached.

-While the signup offer isn’t as strong as some previous offers that came with both a high welcome bonus and a Free Night Reward, it’s still a very attractive deal if you wanted to sign up now.
+While the signup offer isn’t as strong as the previous offers that came with both a high welcome offer and a Free Night Reward, it’s still a very attractive deal if you wanted to sign up now.

-If you haven’t gotten started with US credit cards yet, the Hilton Honors American Express Card represents one of the best choices for your first US credit card.
-Thanks to its $0 annual fee, you can easily hold onto it year after year and boost your US credit history in the long run.
+The Hilton Honors American Express Card represents one of the best choices for your first credit card.
+Thanks to its $0 annual fee, you can easily hold onto it year after year and boost your credit history in the long run.

 This offer also runs until January 8, 2025.